 The prek-6 Berwyn Heights Elementary School is located in Town and among its many amenities are before and after care and a Talented & Gifted (TAG) Program.
 An active PTA sponsors a number of enrichment activities and runs an educational garden that beautifies the school grounds.
 The newly built Greenbelt Middle School with state-of-the art classrooms and TAG program is located within walking distance just outside the Town’s boundaries.
 Parkdale High School is a 10-minute bus ride away and has an academically rigorous International Baccalaureate program.
 A number of students also test into the Science & Technology Program of the national blue ribbon Eleanor Roosevelt High School.
 For higher education, many students attend the University of Maryland's flagship campus in College Park, which can be reached by University shuttle bus that comes through Berwyn Heights.

 Outstanding parks and recreational amenities surround Berwyn Heights.
 Greenbelt National Park, Lake Artemesia, and the Anacostia Trails system offer year-round opportunities for hiking, biking, and nature watching.
-Other recreational destinations are nearby, such as the Ellen Linson Swimming Pool/ Herbert Wells Ice Rink, the nationally acclaimed College Park Tennis Center and the College Park Airport & Museum, the oldest continuously operating airport in the nation where the Wright brothers made history testing the first military airplanes.
-The numerous attractions of the nation's capital are within easy reach from two stations on Metro's Green Line just outside the Town’s boundaries.
+Other recreational destinations are nearby, such as the Ellen Linson Splash Park/ Herbert Wells Ice Rink, the nationally acclaimed College Park Tennis Center and the College Park Aviation Museum, the oldest continuously operating airport in the nation where the Wright brothers made history testing the first military airplanes.
+Additionally, the nation's capital's numerous attractions are within easy reach from two stations on Metro's Green Line just outside the Town’s boundaries.